Comment on page

 The concepts are not discussed in detail here but are rather presented in a concise manner to help you hit the ground running.
 In addition to understanding the concepts and features, this section will also introduce you to the most frequently used terms in appRules.

 While appRules features so many options, only the key common features are included in this section.

 The actual work performed by appRules projects are done through the execution of one or more workflow activities.
 Workflow activities in appRules are actually actions and conditions participating in orchestration.

 A workflow activity takes input and gives output and contains user-configurable variables and properties. appRules workflow activities are grouped into modules that can be configured to complete a process. appRules activities are able to move and share data between modules and also with external systems.

-Each module is specific to the features of the application that it supports -- including files, databases, SAAS etc.
+Each module is specific to the features of the application that it supports -- including files, databases, SaaS etc.

 The process of composing your projects (workflows), involves dragging activities on to the designer, configuring the associated properties, and associating them in a logical sequence order.

 appRules is based on appStrategy’s appConnector technology. appConnector technology delivers software libraries that connect a wide variety of applications and data sources.

 appConnector functionality is based on workflow activities that are packaged in modules related to the job they perform as a group.

 To use a module, refer to its documentation in the Data Sources section.